-The tenant is allowed to copy any such document at the tenant's expense.
+The tenant is allowed to copy any such document at no cost to the tenant.
 If the PHA does not make the document available for examination upon request by the complainant, the PHA may no rely on such document at the grievance hearing.